Paris - Ile De France

 Saint Severin Church - Gothic Flamboyant Twisted Pillar

-A first church was built during the 11th century, but was rebuilt two centuries later in order to serve the expanding local population.
+The first church, built during the 11th century, was rebuilt two centuries later in order to serve the ever-growing population.

-Some believe that this first church replaced an oratory erected during the 6th century on the site where the hermit Séverin lived and was buried.
+Some believe that this first church replaced an oratory erected on the site where the hermit Séverin lived and was buried during the 6th century.

 Others think that the church was simply dedicated to St-Séverin.